-It can be observed that when the SP(1) is small, i.e., gates are more likely to be under constant logical 0, the frequency degradation is nearly 6% while for a higher SP(1), the frequency degradation drops to 2–3%.
-This figure also illustrates the absolute delay shift of gates under variable BTI stress relative to gates that are symmetrically aged (with an SP(1) of 0.5).
-Such a comparison is highly valuable because it demonstrates the asymmetrical delay shift of a circuit under constant BTI stress relative to other circuits within the IC that are symmetrically aged.
-It can be observed that gates with constant stress (when SP(1) is 0 or 1) experience a 2–2.5% asymmetric delay shift relative to gates that avoid the constant stress (SP(1) of 0.5–0.6).
-In addition, gates with SP(1) in the range of 30-70% experience significantly smaller delay shift of approximately 1% or lower.
-It should be noted that the observed asymmetric delay shift, even one as small as 2–3%, may have a crucial impact on circuit reliability by introducing unbalanced clock tree, set-up and hold timing violations.
-This implication is further supported by the timing analysis comparison of fresh, aged and asymmetric aging-aware designs (using our proposed design flow and tool) that is summarized by Table 4 and Table 5.
+The results show that, when SP(1) is small (i.e., the gates are more likely to be in a constant state of logical 0), the frequency degradation is nearly 6%, whereas, for a greater SP(1), the frequency degradation drops to 2%–3%.
+This figure also illustrates the absolute delay shift of gates under variable BTI stress relative to gates that age symmetrically [with SP(1) = 0.5].
+Such a comparison is of significant value because it demonstrates the asymmetrical delay shift of a circuit under constant BTI stress relative to other circuits within ICs that age symmetrically.
+Note that gates with constant stress [when SP(1) = 0 or 1] experience a 2.0%–2.5% asymmetric delay shift relative to gates that avoid constant stress [i.e., SP(1) = 0.5–0.6].
+In addition, gates with SP(1) in the range 30%–70% experience significantly smaller delay shifts of approximately 1% or lower.
+Note also that the observed asymmetric delay shift, even one as small as 2%–3%, may crucially affect circuit reliability by introducing unbalanced clock trees, setup, and hold-timing violations.
+This implication is further supported by the comparison of the timing analysis of fresh, aged, and asymmetric-aging-aware designs (using our proposed design flow and tool), which is summarized in Tables 4 and 5.
 The timing analysis, which was done using aged and fresh library models, shows that all modules incur setup violations when asymmetric aging is considered.
-In addition, the FP adder, FP round and FP divider also experience hold violations.
-It should be noted that even if the integer ALU still meets the hold constraints, the positive slack becomes smaller and thereby the design becomes marginal.
-Table 4 and Table 5 also show that our proposed asymmetric aging avoidance tool dramatically reduces the timing violations of the asymmetrically aged design.
-The FP divider, FP round logic and integer ALU are now clean from any timing violations.
-Both FP multiplier and FP adder exhibit small number of setup and hold violations which are cleaned by applying our incremental fix flows.
-In both the number of paths involved are very small and therefore the power and area overhead as a result of the incremental fix flow is negligible.
+In addition, the FP adder, FP round, and FP divider also experience hold violations.
+Note that, even if the integer ALU still meets the hold constraints, the positive slack becomes smaller and thereby the design becomes marginal.
+Tables 4 and 5 also show that the proposed asymmetric aging avoidance tool dramatically reduces the timing violations of the asymmetrically aged design.
+The FP divider, FP round logic, and integer ALU are now clean from any timing violations.
+Both FP multiplier and FP adder exhibit a small number of setup and hold violations that are cleaned by applying our incremental-fix flows.
+In both, the number of paths involved is very small, so the power and area overhead is negligible as a result of the incremental-fix flow.

-Based on our comprehensive experimental results, we clearly observed that our design flow and tool are able to cope with different type of data path design modules by minimizing the asymmetric delay shift and thereby eliminating reliability issues.
+Based on our comprehensive experimental results, we conclude that our design flow and tool can cope with different types of data-path design modules by minimizing the asymmetric delay shift and thereby eliminating reliability issues.
 This has been accomplished with a very small area and power overhead.

 Table 4

-Number of setup Violated Endpoint Paths for fresh, aged and asymmetric-aware desgIns
+Number of setup-Violated Endpoint Paths for fresh, aged, and asymmetric-aware desIgns.